-b.
 The other capabilities required for opening the polls are specific to individual voting system technologies.
-At a minimum, the systems shall provide the functional capabilities indicated in the following sections.
+At a minimum, the systems shall provide the functional capabilities indicated below.

 2.3.1.1 Precinct Count Systems

 To allow voting devices to be activated for voting, all precinct count systems shall provide: